A Good Girl's Guide to Murder: Plot summary

-Five years ago, a tragic murder-suicide rocked the small town of Little Kilton, Buckinghamshire when popular schoolgirl Andie Bell was brutally murdered and her boyfriend, Sal Singh, was accused before seemingly taking his own life.
-While initially Sal was just a person of interest, he was later believed to be the killer due to a confession-text he'd allegedly sent.
-Seventeen-year-old Pippa Fitz-Amobi however is convinced that the real killer is still out there.
-She befriends Sal's younger brother, Ravi, and launches an investigation under the guise of a school project.
-Perilously for Pip each interrogation puts her in greater danger, yet she persists.
-She finds evidence that Andie was selling drugs to students, including Max Hastings, and was having an affair with Elliot Ward — history teacher, and father of Cara Ward, Pippa's longstanding best friend.
+Five years prior to the events of the book, a murder–suicide occurred in the small town of Little Kilton, Buckinghamshire when popular schoolgirl Andie Bell was brutally murdered.
+Andie's boyfriend, Sal Singh, while initially only a person of interest, was later believed to be the killer after ostensibly sending a text message confessing to the crime and then comitted suicide.
+Seventeen-year-old Pippa "Pip" Fitz-Amobi, however, is convinced that Sal was innocent and that the real perpetrator is still free.
+She asks Sal's brother, Ravi, to help her with the investigation she has launched under the guise of an EPQ project.
+Ravi refuses after their first encounter, but later agrees to assist her.
+Each interrogation Pip carries out puts her in greater danger, yet she persists, even after she begins to receive violent threats in the form of both a written note and a string of text messages, and her dog Barney is stolen and drowned.
+She finds evidence that Andie was illegally selling drugs to students, including Sal's friend Max Hastings, and was being abused by Mr. Elliot Ward, a history teacher at Pip's school, and the father of Cara Ward, Pip's longstanding best friend.

-Pippa finds out that Mr. Ward had pushed Andie into a desk in a moment of fury.
-When Andie went missing, Mr. Ward, thinking that he'd killed her, murdered and framed Sal while making it look like a suicide.
-A few days later Mr. Ward saw a girl walking through the street, mistaking her for Andie.
-Pippa discovers that the girl wasn't in fact Andie, but rather just a girl that looked similar.
-Becca, Andie's sister, reveals that Max had drugged and raped her with Rohypnol sold to him by Andie.
+Pip discovers that Mr. Ward had pushed Andie into a desk in a moment of fury.
+When Andie went missing, Mr. Ward, believing that he had killed her, murdered and framed Sal while staging it appear to be a suicide.
+Several days after Andie's death, Mr. Ward noticed a girl, Isla, walking through the street, and, mistaking her for Andie, kidnaps her and locks her in his attic.

+Becca, Andie's sister, confesses that Max had drugged and raped her with Rohypnol sold to him by Andie.
 In anger, Becca had pushed Andie, who fell, convulsed and died.
 While still in shock, Becca had hidden Andie's body in an old septic tank in a farmhouse near Pip's home.
-When Pip learns of the truth and goes to confront Becca, she is drugged with Rohypnol and Becca tries to strangle her, but is saved by Ravi.
-Pip later finds out that Becca accidentally killed her dog and was responsible for the death threats she'd received, threats that were quite violent and literal.
-With the truth revealed, Sal is declared innocent.
-The final verdict is that five people were considered responsible for this tragic double homicide: Mr. Ward; Becca; Max; Howie Bowers, Andie's drug dealer; and Jason Bell, Andie and Becca’s dad.
-Even though it is said Mr. Ward alone was primarily responsible due to his actions against her, it was actually a number of people who, in a way, worked together.
+Becca also admits that, while the written note that threatened Pip to "stop digging" was written by Mr. Ward, she was responsible for the aggressive anonymous text messages that Pip received afterwards.
+When Pip attempts to confront Becca for her actions, she is drugged and almost strangled to death by Becca, but is saved by Ravi.

+With the truth now public, Sal is posthumously exonerated, and Becca and Mr. Ward are arrested for their roles in the double-homicide, while Max is charged with having raped multiple girls, including Becca.